Stop by Salem Health's main billing office at 550 Hawthorne Ave. SE if you'd like to speak to someone in person about your bill.

-Q: I went to the emergency room once, but I got three bills in the mail.
+Q: I went to the emergency room once, but got three bills.
 Why?

-A: Most of the doctors at Salem Health facilities aren’t employees of the hospital.
-This means that you will get one bill from the hospital for hospital services (such as equipment), one bill from the doctor who cared for you directly, and, potentially, a third bill from other service providers, such as the radiologist who looked at your x-rays.
+Most doctors at Salem Health facilities aren’t employees of the hospital.
+This means that you will get one bill from the hospital for hospital services (such as equipment), one bill from the doctor who cared for you directly, and, potentially, a third bill from other service providers, such as the radiologist who looked at your X-rays.

 Q: The doctor who saw me in my room is out-of-network with my insurance.
-Why do I have to pay out-of-network charges for the physician when the hospital is in-network?
+Why do I have to pay higher charges for the physician when the hospital is in-network?

-A: Most physicians are not hospital employees, so they are independent of the hospital in their business.
-The physician and the insurance company may or may not have a business relationship with each other.
+Most physicians are not hospital employees, so they operate their practices independently.
+The physician and insurance company may or may not have a business relationship with each other.

 Q: When will I get my bill?